-This nearly 6,000-acre park is filled with awesome hiking trails, a gorgeous lake, and really cool chainsaw art.
+This nearly 6,000-acre park is perfect for a day trip for those seeking out its awesome hiking trails, a gorgeous lake, and really cool chainsaw art.

 And if you’re interested in exploring Umstead, we’d like to share how you can, including access points, the park’s backstory, and more.